Press room – Recumbent & Tandem Rider 2004-08-07

 When I finally go to the front of the line I received the good news that we could order the Grasshopper with a variety of accessories and options that could fulfill anyone´s wish list.
 The bad news was that once ordered we would have to wait until April before delivery!
 Awe come on!
 That´s not fair!
 It was like being given a big jar of jelly beans in October but I wouldn´t be allow to break the seal until Spring!
 Patience is not one of my favorite virtues!

-The first week of March I received a phone call from the Boss to let me know that the Grasshopper had arrived from Germany but I would have to wait until it was assembled and the studio shits were completed.
+The first week of March I received a phone call from the Boss to let me know that the Grasshopper had arrived from Germany but I would have to wait until it was assembled and the studio shots were completed.
 Was it worth the wait?
 You be the judge.

 Let´s start with the large diameter aluminum frame which features gentle bends and strong, smooth welds around the head tube, swing-arm pivot, and seat/suspension mount.
 An adjustable boom slides through a plastic sleeve and is secured by two clamps, keeping it virtually scratch-free during the adjustment phase.
-Both the frame and the legendary HP ‘No Squad’ rear triangle were powder coated in Steel Blue.
+Both the frame and the legendary HP ‘No Squat’ rear triangle were powder coated in Steel Blue.

 The standard Grasshopper is usually suspended by a rear coil-over spring shock absorber, but to accommodate a wider range of riders we ordered the optional DT Swiss rear air shock.
 Front suspension is provided by the standard MEKS Carbon All fork which is topped off with the light-weight Glideflex adjustable stem from Terracycles.
 A nicely curved set of handlebars complete the controls.